rstacruz/oec-guide/docs/polo_australia_correspondence.md

 ## Verification requirements

+When I inquired about OEC's and contract verification requirements, here was their reply:

 > Yes you need to secure an OEC before departing from the Philippines.
 >
 > In order for the POEA to issue your OEC you need to present to them your verified and authenticated employment documents.